OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 ## Conclusion

-This Order holds to a monergistic theology, which rejects works based forms of salvation, and holds to the biblically sound concept of sola fide or justification by faith alone, which once justified or saved, always results in obedience to God.
+The Order of Light holds to a monergistic theology, which rejects works based forms of salvation, and holds to the biblically sound concept of sola fide or justification by faith alone, which once justified or saved, always results in obedience to God.
 Therefore, Christ justifies no one whom he does not at the same time sanctify.

 <!-- This ministry holds to the most academically sound and historically time-tested theology known to Christendom.
 My position is known as the "historic Protestant" position which has been a sanctuary away from heresy for over 500 years.
 Justification by faith alone (*Sola fide*) has been a primary belief of Protestants since the time of Martin Luther and the Protestant Reformation. -->